Selecting a truck to pull a Fifth Wheel RV can seem like

-Above we just calculated how much we can load into
+Above we calculated how much we can load onto the

-the truck, which includes one of our most important
+truck, which includes one of our most important weights.

-weights.
 The weight of the front of the Fifth Wheel.
+This is

-This is the weight that will be pushing down on the
+the weight that will be pushing down on the rear axle

 How Truck Tires can Increase

-If the standard tires on the truck are rated for 3,000
+If the standard tires on the truck are load rated

-lbs and you replace those tires with a tire rated
+for 3,000 lbs and you replace those tires with a tire

-for 3,400 lbs, then you have just increased the payload
+rated for 3,400 lbs, then you have just increased